RafalKucharskiPK/PhD-seminar/method.md

-# Methods, Experimental Design, and Evaluation for ML Papers
+# Methods, Experimental Design, and Evaluation for Papers

-## Seminar sheet for CS / ML students
+## Seminar sheet for CS students
-Audience: students writing empirical papers for NeurIPS, ICML, ICLR, AAAI, AISTATS, ACL, EMNLP, CVPR, ECCV, KDD, WWW.
+Audience: PhD students writing scientific papers

 ## Goal
 Learn how to: